-214 Speech for the Elementary Teacher.
+214 SPEECH FOR THE ELEMENTARY TEACHER.
 F and S. Designed to familiarize the prospective teacher with the speech arts used in the elementary classroom and to improve the prospective teacher's use of voice and articulation.
-Staff.
+Staff

-215 PRINCIPLES OF SPEECH CORRECTION.
-F. A study of the child's speech development and the types of speech defects that may occur.
+215 PRINCIPLES OF SPEECH CORREC-TION.
+F and S. A study of the child's speech development and the types of speech defects that may occur.
 The course is designed to help the classroom teacher understand and correct minor defects and to handle speech improvement in the classroom.
 The course will also serve to introduce the student to the profession of speech pathology and audiology.
-Mr. Vande Gutche.
+Mr. Vande Guchte.

 307 FUNDAMENTALS OF SPEECH SCIENCE.
 F. A study of the anatomy and physiology of the speech organs, the acoustic characteristics of speech production, speech sound formation, and phonetic transcription utilizing the International Phonetic Alphabet.
 Prerequisite: 215.
-Mr. Vande Gutche.
+Not offered 1973-74.

-308 Basic Audiology and Audiometry.
+308 BASIC AUDIOLOGY AND AUDIOM-ETRY.
 S. A study of the fundamental aspects of hearing: the physics of sound, the anatomy of the ear, the nature of hearing and hearing impairment, and the testing of hearing.
-Prerequisite: 307 of permission of instructor.
-Mr. Vande Gutche.
+Prerequisite: 307 or permission of instructor.
+Not offered 1973-74.